NASA-LRCCD/NASA-LRCCD/README.md

-# The LRCCD NASA MITTIC TEAM © 2021.
-ALl Rights Reserved.
+# The LRCCD NASA MITTIC TEAM
---
+© 2021.
+All Rights Reserved.